Accommodation

 Mostly, these matters are related to incidents regarding an epileptic seizure and recovering from them when functionality has not yet reverted.
 You might want to consider the materials and furniture in your home, and how these are located.
 Are there any sharp corners and breakable items?
 Is there a risk to get burnt by boiling water or a dish?
 You can have home equipment that improves your safety, such as a thermostatic tap and an automatic tap, timed electrical outlets (for example to an iron) and a timed stove.

-• Family care allowance for a person assisting a family member or other close person.
+• Informal care support for a family member or other close person providing care and assistance.

 Housing support

-• Communal housing, if your functional ability is reduced and you can no longer manage in your current home.
+• Communal housing, if your functional capacity is reduced and you can no longer manage safely in your current living situation.

 House allowance supports low-income housing